pmazumda/pmazumda.github.io/aboutme.md

 subtitle: A little more about me!!
 ---

 <i class="mdi mdi-account"></i> My name is Pinak Mazumdar and I live in <i class="mdi mdi-earth"></i> [Bangalore/Bengaluru](https://goo.gl/maps/qsJRuHBYRJ5xRXqZ6){:target="_blank"},India.
-The Centre of India's high-tech industry and widely regarded as the "Silicon Valley" of India.
+The Centre of India's high-tech industry and widely regarded as the **"Silicon Valley"** of India.
 Some of the major IT giants  have their headquarters housed here.

 Apart from the tech side, the city also has a lot of historical importance which dates back to  around 890 AD.
 There are a lot of important and magnificent tourist destinations as well around the city.
 I came here in the year 2007 and since then living here.
 At present I am working as a Senior IT consultant for a leading  IT company.
-Apart from an IT engineer , my interests involve travelling(<i class="mdi mdi-beach"></i>), photography(<i class="mdi mdi-camera"></i>), cooking(<i class="mdi mdi-food-fork-drink"></i>).
+Apart from an IT engineer , my interests involve travelling(<i class="mdi mdi-beach"></i>), photography(<i class="mdi mdi-camera"></i>),working with Arduino (<i class="mdi mdi-robot"></i>), cooking(<i class="mdi mdi-food-fork-drink"></i>).
 My love for travel, food and work have taken me to different places around the world.

 ## <i class="mdi mdi-school"> Education  </i>